CryptoBreach/cryptobreach.github.io/index.md

 ## Creating our own socket()

-If we remember the "socketcall(SYS_SOCKET)" is reponsible for the creation of a socket, which is our first step in creating this bind shell.
+If you can remember, "socketcall(SYS_SOCKET)" is reponsible for the creation of a socket, which is our first step in creating this bind shell.

 This can be achieved with the syscall "socketcall(SYS_SOCKET, (AF_INET, SOCK_STREAM, 0))".